Dipole Calculator - Calculate Electric Dipole Moment Instantly

 What is an electric dipole moment?

-An electric dipole moment is a measure of the separation of positive and negative charges in a system.
-It's a vector quantity with magnitude p = q × d (where q is charge magnitude and d is the distance between charges) and direction from negative to positive charge.
-The dipole moment quantifies how 'polar' a system is.
+An electric dipole moment measures the separation of positive and negative charges in a system.
+It's calculated as p = q × d, where q is the magnitude of the charge and d is the distance between charges.
+A larger dipole moment indicates a more polar system.
+The dipole moment is a vector pointing from negative to positive charge.

 What are the units of dipole moment?

-The SI unit for dipole moment is Coulomb-meter (C·m).
-However, the Debye (D) is commonly used for molecular dipoles, where 1 Debye = 3.33564 × 10⁻³⁰ C·m.
-Other units include C·cm and C·mm for larger-scale systems.
+The SI unit is Coulomb-meter (C·m).
+However, the Debye (D) is commonly used for molecular dipoles, where 1 D = 3.33564 × 10⁻³⁰ C·m.
+Our calculator supports both units for easy conversion.

 How does dipole moment relate to molecular polarity?

-A non-zero dipole moment indicates a polar molecule, while a zero dipole moment (for a symmetric charge distribution) indicates a nonpolar molecule.
-The magnitude of the dipole moment indicates the degree of polarity—larger values mean more polar molecules.
+A non-zero dipole moment indicates a polar molecule, while a zero dipole moment (symmetric charge distribution) indicates a nonpolar molecule.
+Larger dipole moments mean more polar molecules.
 For example, water (1.85 D) is highly polar, while CO₂ (0 D) is nonpolar.

 Can a neutral system have a dipole moment?

 Yes!
-A system with zero net charge can still have a non-zero dipole moment if there is charge separation.
-For example, a water molecule has zero net charge (10 protons, 10 electrons) but has a dipole moment of 1.85 D due to the asymmetric distribution of electrons.
+A system with zero net charge can have a non-zero dipole moment due to charge separation.
+Water is a perfect example: it has zero net charge but a dipole moment of 1.85 D because electrons are unevenly distributed around the molecule's oxygen atom.

 Conclusion